Oddworld: OddBoxx

 In 2009, the director of Oddworld, Lorne Lanning, announced that they planned to make an Oddworld digital download package for PC.
 This package contains Abe's Oddysee, Abe's Exoddus, Munch's Oddysee and Stranger's Wrath.
 Oddworld Inhabitants unveiled their re-designed website on 4 November 2010, also declaring that the Oddboxx was still in development.
 On 6 December, they announced that the Oddboxx would be released for the 2010 holiday season.
 The European and U.S. prices were revealed on 14 December.
 On 17 December, Oddworld Inhabitants announced the Oddboxx's release date as 20 December, with a 25% discount offer running until 9AM (PST) the following morning.
 On 20 December 2010, the Oddboxx was released on Steam.
 Achievements have been added to the two 3D games—Munch's Oddysee received 30, and Stranger's Wrath gained 20.

 On 29 April 2011, JAW announced at GameCity Nights that the Oddboxx would be coming to the PlayStation Network (with other platforms to be announced).
 Stranger's Wrath HD was released on PlayStation 3 on 27 December 2011, and Munch's Oddysee HD in December 2012.
 Stranger's Wrath has 37 Trophies and Munch's Oddysee has 45 Trophies.
 Every Oddworld title is now available on the PSN, making the PS3 and Vita the only consoles to offer the entire Oddboxx other than the PC.
-These remakes are currently cancelled for Xbox 360.
+Xbox 360 versions of these remakes have been cancelled.